♫ Listening to: Tiny Raindrop by Balance and Composure ♫

 This recipe requires an instant pot with a yogurt setting.
 If you don’t have one, there are tons of recipes online that use other methods.
 There are also tons of recipes online that use coconut milk, but I get enough coconut milk in my diet already.

-This recipe makes approximately 16 ounces of yogurt.
+This recipe makes approximately 32 ounces of yogurt or 16 ounces of greek-style yogurt.

 Vegan Yogurt Ingredients